nvidia-cosmos/cosmos-predict2/documentations/post-training_video2world_action.md

 ## 3. Inference for Bridge
 ##### Cosmos-Predict2-2B-Video2World
-For example, if a posttrained checkpoint with 1000 iterations is to be used, run the following command.
+To run inference using a post-trained checkpoint (e.g., at 1000 iterations), use the command below.
-Use `--dit_path` argument to specify the path to the post-trained checkpoint.
+Specify the path to the checkpoint using the `--dit_path` argument:
 ```
 CUDA_HOME=$CONDA_PREFIX PYTHONPATH=$(pwd) python examples/action_video2world.py \
   --model_size 2B \